agude/agude.github.io/privacy-policy.md

 - What website you came from (Google search, Twitter, LinkedIn, etc.)
 - How long you stay on each page
 - What type of computer and operating system you are using
-- What country you are connecting fro;
+- What country you are connecting from

 And a bunch more.
 Please see [Google Analytics's Terms of Service][google_tos].